ultraleap/Element/Language/ElementReferenceManual.md

 # Valid, foo is bound and identifies a function with 2 parameters
 foo(a, b) = ...;

-# Invalid, foo is already a bound identifier in this scope
+# Error, foo is already a bound identifier in this scope
 foo(a, b, c) = ...;
 ```